rachthree/tensorflow-hooks/README.md

 fn(layer: tf.keras.layers.Layer, args: tuple, kwargs: dict, outputs: Union[tf.Tensor, tuple]) -> Union[None, tf.Tensor, tuple]
 ```

-After the layer's forward method, the hook will execute, using the layer inputs and outputs.
+After the layer's forward pass, the hook will execute, using the layer inputs and outputs.
 The hook either returns `None` as a passthrough (or outputs have been modified in-place) or
 whatever objects the hook function returns.
 These will be provided to the next layer(s).

 `tf-hooks` registers the hook and modifies the layer's `call` method via `tf_hooks.register_forward_hook`.